telerik/xamarin-forms-docs/nativecontrols/android/chart/behaviors/chart-behaviors-panzoom.md

 ---
 title: Pan And Zoom Behavior
-page_title: Pan And Zoom Behavior  | Telerik UI for Android Documentation
+page_title: Pan And Zoom Behavior  | Telerik UI for Xamarin.Android Documentation
 description: A page about the pan and zoom behavior in RadChartView for Android.
 This article explains how to use the pan and zoom behavior in RadChartView.
 slug: chart-behaviors-panzoom
 tags: radchartview, behaviors, pan, zoom, chart